 Usually, arbitration will result in a better outcome for you, approaching the fair market value for your vehicle.
 Just simply filing the Property Arbitration claim will often result in an increased offer from your insurance adjuster.

 If you’ve had an accident and aren’t satisfied with your insurance company’s offer, you don’t have to take it.
-Some attorneys will even offer a free consultation to discuss this area of the law.
+Some auto accident attorneys will even offer a free consultation to discuss this area of the law.